gopherunner/data-warehouse-service/README.md

-# MKT Data Warehouse Service
+# Marketing DataWarehouse Service

-This is the last project of the Full Stack Developer course at Acamica.
+This is the final project of the **Full Stack Developer** track course at Acamica (https://www.acamica.com).
+It's a service that allows a Marketing company to manage all the contacts of its clients for its campaigns.

+The project was coded with the following technologies:

+- HTML5
+- CSS
+- JS
+- NodeJS
+- Express
+- ODM (Mongoose)

 # Procedure

+### Requirements

+1. Install and Configure MongoDB (it will vary between OS)

+2. Install NodeJS

 ### Installation